randalrausch/disruptwell/README.md

 - Intro
   - Things change... and always faster than before
   - Drive by need for productivity
+  - Bend the curve...
+    - draw productivity curves
+    - show what makes revolution
+    -

 - Revolutions
 - We are now in 4th industrial Revolution